DEPhantom/BatteryMonitor/README.md

 # BatteryMonitor

-> 必須搭配另一個Server Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
+> This project must be used in conjunction with [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)

+介紹內容

 ## Dependencies
+python 3
+android 7.0以上

 ## Download